eclecticiq/cabby/docs/installation.rst

 Versioning
 ==========

-Releases of Cabby are given major.minor.revision version numbers, where major and minor correspond to the roadmap Intelworks has.
+Releases of cabby are given major.minor.revision version numbers, where major and minor correspond to the roadmap Intelworks has.
 The revision` number is used to indicate a fixpack.

 .. rubric:: Next steps

-Continue with the :doc:`user guide <user>` to see how to use Cabby.
+Continue with the :doc:`user guide <user>` to see how to use cabby.

 .. vim: set spell spelllang=en: